-There is no denying that nearly all businesses nowadays store sensitive information that would cause a catastrophe to said businesses if it were leaked.
-Nowadays, in any respectable company, this information is well-protected with countless security measures that are almost unbreachable.
+There is no denying that nearly all businesses nowadays store sensitive information that would cause a catastrophe if they were compromised.
+In any respectable company, this information is well-protected with countless security measures that are almost unbreachable.
 With that said, all the security precautions in the world mean nothing if your organization leaves the backdoor open.
 That is where OpSec comes into play.

 What is OpSec?

-The term, first coined by the US military during the Vietnam War, is the result of an effort led by the team code-named Purple Dragon.
-They noticed that the opposing forces were able to anticipate America’s strategies and tactics, all while being unable to decrypt US communications and without inside intelligence.
+The term OpSec, first coined by the US military during the Vietnam War, resulted from an effort led by the team code-named Purple Dragon.
+They noticed that the opposing forces could anticipate America’s strategies and tactics, all while being unable to decrypt US communications and without inside intelligence.
 The conclusion was that US forces themselves were inadvertently revealing important information to the enemy.

-Over time, the concept of operational security has spread from the military to other US government departments and eventually the private sector.
-With the rise of the internet and online businesses, OpSec became an important part of good cybersecurity measures.
+Over time, the concept of operational security has spread from the military to other US government departments and, eventually, the private sector.
+OpSec became an important part of good cybersecurity measures with the rise of the internet and online businesses.

-All of the processes involved in operational security can be neatly organized into 5 different steps.
-Each step is easiest to represent with a question that needs to be answered.
+All of the processes involved in operational security can be neatly organized into five different steps.
+Each step is the easiest to represent with a question that needs to be answered.

-The first question that needs to be asked is what data can bring negative consequences if it were to fall into the hands of an opponent?
-This data can be anything from the personal information about employees to your clients' login credentials, financial records or even intellectual property.
+The first question that needs to be answered is what data can bring negative consequences if it were to fall into an opponent's hands?
+This data can be anything from the personal information about employees to your clients' login credentials, financial records, or even intellectual property.
 The first step in successfully protecting something is identifying what exactly it is that you need to protect.
 And once you have the information, you can move on to the other steps of the security operation.

 Once you know what you need to protect, you should find out who or what you need to protect the data from.
 Determining the threat to your organization is critical to figuring out how to deal with it.
 Since there can be different possible threats, it is important to protect data from all sides.
 For example, your competitors in the market might want to know the designs of your products, while hackers will probably be after the financial credentials of your clients.

-To know how your adversaries can hurt you, first, you'll need to know where you can get hurt the most. his is an important step in any information risk management process.
-Analysis of vulnerabilities is important so you know what security measures need to be taken to mitigate the potential attack surface.
+To know how your adversaries can hurt you, first, you'll need to know where you can get hurt the most.
+This is an important step in any information risk management process.
+Analysis of vulnerabilities is important, so you know what security measures need to be taken to mitigate the potential attack surface.
 And once the potential vulnerabilities of your organizational data come within your eyeshot, you can determine the severity of data leaks or threats.

-This step determines your threat levels by determining how any vulnerabilities revealed in step 3 expose critical data identified in step 1 to threat actors identified in step 2.
+This step determines your threat levels by determining how any vulnerabilities are revealed in step 3, expose critical data identified in step 1 to threat actors identified in step 2.
 You need to figure out how much damage someone exploiting an external vulnerability could cause, along with how probable such an attack would be.
 And once you have the idea of the severity of the attacks, it’s time to eliminate the threats forever.

-This is the step where you plan out and develop a security program that should describe the specific countermeasures to each serious possible risk.
+This is where you plan out and develop a security program that should describe the specific countermeasures to each serious possible risk.
 This could include updating your hardware, creating new policies regarding sensitive data, or training employees on sound security practices and company policies.
 Countermeasures should be straightforward and simple.
 Have a look at the best security practices used in the OpSec operation.

-Here are the best practices a business and its employees should stick to in order to have a successful operational security program.
+Here are the best practices a business and its employees should stick to have a successful operational security program.

 - Implement precise change management processes that your employees should follow when network changes are performed.
 All changes should be logged and controlled so they can be monitored and audited.